 · Earning an undergraduate or graduate degree from an accredited institution where the language of instruction is English.
 This degree must be awarded before the student enrolls in doctoral classes in the upcoming fall quarter at Northwestern.
 In this case, the applicant will have satisfied the English proficiency requirement.

 Application Fee.
-The application fee for fall 2013 was $75; the fee for fall 2014 is still to be determined.
+The application fee amount for entry in fall 2015 will be coming soon.
 The fee must be paid by credit card within the online application.
 (Checks or money orders are not accepted.)
 This fee is NOT refundable and cannot be waived.
 If applicants do not submit the required fee, their applications cannot be processed and reviewed by the Kellogg School of Management.

 Resume.
 Applicants should upload their resumes within the ApplyYourself application.
 Because this section is designed as an upload, the resume will print only if it is uploaded.
 A text box is not available where applicants can "type in" the resume.